 What can the average person do to make a difference?

 The average person can make a difference by raising awareness and making their beliefs heard.
-One of [email protected]’s goals is to connect students with their respective interests within the cannabis industry so they can make a difference and be at the forefront of change within the industry.
+One of Cannabis@USC’s goals is to connect students with their respective interests within the cannabis industry so they can make a difference and be at the forefront of change within the industry.